aimhigherweb/iec_website/content/what-we-do/soft-contact-lenses.md

 Soft contact lenses provide clear vision and lens wetability, and they are generally comfortable enough to wear all day.
 They are made from a polymer-plastic material combined with water.
 The water content varies with different lenses.
 Newer generation soft lenses are made out variants of a material called silicone hydrogel, which allows more oxygen to reach the eye and prevents some of the ocular health issues that older lens materials would cause.<sup>1,2</sup>

-See [this page](https://innovativeeyecare.com.au/patient-resources/tips-for-long-term-success-with-your-soft-disposable-contact-lenses) for tips on soft contact lens care.

 ![](/uploads/soft-lens-finger.jpg)

 #### What types of soft contact lenses are there?